 The first part of this course is designed to provide the student with instruction and practice in developing his/her language skills.
 The second part is designed to introduce the student to various types of literature and to acquaint him/her with the necessary terminology for effective discussion of literary selections encountered in English 11 and 12.
-Development of skills assessed on the English 11 SOL writing and reading tests is provided.
+Students will be required to read a minimum of one novel.
+Continued development of skills assessed on the English EOC SOL writing and reading tests is provided.
 In addition, basic writing and communication skills will be emphasized with the Writing EOC SOL test administered during this class.